-- Also, check if there are any debris or a foreign object lodged inside.
+- Also, check if there is any debris or a foreign object lodged inside.
 If so, remove them.

-- You might also be needed to open the cleanout door underneath the printer to check for the jammed paper of debris.
+- You might also be needed to open the cleanout door underneath the printer to check for jammed paper or debris.

 - Reattach the panel after you are done.